netcoinfoundation/netcoin/README.md

 NetCoin (NET) - Litecoin / PeerCoin Hybrid POW/POSV hybrid with Personal Investment Rate

- - The default ports: Connection 11310, and RPC 11311
+The default ports: Connection 11310, and RPC 11311
- - No premine
+No premine.

-POW Details
+POW Details.

- - 120 seconds block time POW
+60 seconds block time POW.
- - scrypt algorithm
+Scrypt algorithm.
- - 384 POW coins per block.
-Halves every 129600 blocks (3 months) -Currently 6.25 NET reward
+15 POW coins per block.
- - 8X reward random super block each hour -Currently 50 NET reward
+30 confirmations for mined blocks.
- - difficulty retargets on every block
+Difficulty retargets on every block.

-POSV Details
+POS Details.

-POS activated on block 420,000 - Hard fork
+POS activated on block 420,000 - Hard fork.

+POSV stake once each month to earn highest possible rewards incentivises running full nodes to increase POS security.
+Coin age gradually slows after 1 month with an aging half life of 90 days.

 Personal Investment Rate or PIR is a special reward algoritme unique for a PoS coin.
 The APR Stake reward increases in line with the value of the coins staked on a sliding scale.In other words the more Netcoin you own and stake the bigger the reward you earn.
 The last 3 years Netcoin had 3 different levels of PIR and it reached the last and final level end 2016.
 The reward rates now are as followed: 0-999N --> 2%